Water Molecule Chemical Structure

 Hard and Soft Water Solution

-On boiling, the temporary hardness of can remove but not the permanent hardness.
-Therefore, in learning chemistry, hard water solutions made soft by passing it through beds of insoluble aluminum sodium silicates or ion exchange resin.
-These are technically called zeolites.
-Another useful regent likes EDTA or ethylene diamine tetraacetic acid in acid solution most effective for removing the hardness of the water.
-Softening of water also done also by Calgon or sodium hexametaphosphate.
+On boiling, the temporary hardness of the water solution can remove but not the permanent hardness of the salt solution.
+Therefore, in learning chemistry, hard solutions are made soft by passing it through beds of insoluble aluminum sodium silicates or ion exchange resin (zeolites).
+The useful regent likes EDTA or ethylene diamine tetra-acetic acid or Calgon (sodium hexametaphosphate) are used in removing the hardness (magnesium, potassium, calcium salt) from the water solution or softener system.